-Dyslexia biomarker detection becomes not enough for families, they require a training roadmap for their child to overcome this condition as fast as possible.
+Dyslexia biomarker detection is not enough for families, when they see new technological advancements, they require a training roadmap for their child to overcome this condition as fast as possible.
 Using ML methods to predict the next possible training or the level/scale of dyslexia will be our next challenge to add to the mobile app.